JonLunde/portfolio-website/src/markdown/tabber.md

 It is an application providing the user with every tool needed to create tabs for any guitar piece out there.
 It has support for chords and all kinds of notations.
 The tabs are also interactable for easy rearrangement and customization.
 The tuning system makes it possible to transpose and transcribe songs in any key.
-To save your tabs you can export them to a text file!
+To save your tabs you can export them to a text file.
 The ExpressJS server receives all the data collected in the Tabber app and generates a text file which is fetched and downloaded to the user's computer.
 \